 - Nara Oxham's AI-house in Succession.

-- Wayne Szalinski turned his house into a Smart House in the Honey I Shrunk the Kids TV series.
+- Wayne Szalinski turned his house into a Smart House in the Honey, I Shrunk the Kids TV series.
 It eventually decides that in order to protect the Szalinskis, it needs to kill them.

 - In the series Eureka, SARAH, the AI that controls Carter's house is stable and helpful, until the brutal military AI that the programmer based her on comes to the surface.
 Oh, and she's voiced by Fargo, just doing a female voice.

 - In one episode of 70s Brit Com Some Mothers Do 'Ave 'Em, the rather 'special' protagonist Frank Spencer (Michael Crawford) is a guest at a house where all of the fixtures and fittings are computer-controlled.
 In his usual inimitable manner Frank manages to completely wreck the place in half an hour.